 Catch and Pass - Session Plan for Junior Players with The Rugby Site

-This practice plan is a Catch and Pass practice plan for junior players.
+This Catch and Pass practice plan for junior players.
 Giving coaches a plan for your session with a focus on skill development plus player enjoyment.
-The time spent on the parts of the session is dependant on the time you have available.
+The time spent on the parts of the session is dependent on the time you have available.
 You shouldn't spend more than 40-45 minutes with junior players training.